A BARDO IMMERSIVE EXPERIENCE

 It is set in the world of tech start-ups, the Electric Daisy Music Carnival, Burning Man Festival, the outdoors – backpacking around the world, action sports and situations that would be fun for a young audience in VR.

-Coming from the independent world, I see this as a film that could be done ideally for a budget of $5M – it could mushroom into something bigger by embellishing the effects – but at its core it is an emotional film – about real people – real lives – real places – so the effects should not overpower the experience.
+Coming from the independent world, I see this as a film that could be done on a modest budget – it could mushroom into something bigger by embellishing the effects – but at its core it is an emotional film – about real people – real lives – real places – so the effects should not overpower the experience.
 As an indie project, it can be more daring and we can push the envelope further.

 My mom has vivid memories of her past life, and I have seen the proof – I’m 99% sure that life does not end after death.